cedadev/tech-blog/_posts/AI/smolagents-experiments.md

 # My thoughts and findings

-I find that once you have setup a tool that is robust enough, the agent is able to use it with great reliability, particularly when the tool is simple.
+I find that once you have set up a tool that is robust enough, the agent is able to use it with great reliability, particularly when the tool is simple.
 In terms of ease of use, while it can be challenging to setup and understand at first, it becomes relatively straightforward once you are familiar with it.
 The only issue I encountered, aside from debugging the agents, was Hugging Face changing which models were available to free API users.
-Because of this, I recommend using a local LLM to increase reliability further
+Because of this, I recommend using a local LLM to increase reliability further [as shown in this section](#starting-the-model-with-smolagents-ollama).

 # Conclusion